 Unfortunately, for many years K-SHE has been a pale shadow of what it once was – a real leader in unearthing and playing fresh, new, alternative music.
 I thought it lost its way in the mid-1970s as a progressive leader by failing to embrace punk rock and then by continuing to resist, for the most part, further changes in cutting edge music.
 In any event, it was once one of the great radio stations as evidenced by inclusion in Billoard’s FM Action throughout the late 1960s and 1970s.

-PS – If you click K-SHE Klassics link above, you will be taken to the radio station’s list of classics.
-You will also be “treated” to a suggestive picture of an attractive female.
+PS – If you click K-SHE Klassics link above and explore the site further, you may be taken to the radio station’s “listener of the day.”
+There you will also be “treated” to suggestive pictures of attractive females attired in bikinis.
 I want to make clear that in its glory days, the “SHE” in K-SHE was never used in the overt sexual way in which it seems to be used on the station’s website today.
 If anything, the station and DJs at that time, took feminist positions about items in the news.
 The great station in the 1960s and 1970s relied on the music to pull in an audience.